justinmklam/personal-blog/content/colophon.md

 [^1]: Pro tip: Don't run `git filter-repo --strip-blobs-bigger-than 1M` thinking that it won't also nuke all your currently used media files above that size.

 Returning from a break of creating content in 2025, I had a wave of motivation to update my website yet again.
 This current version is the third (and hopefully final) iteration, which does away with Bootstrap in favour of a more lightweight option.
 The site’s design uses plain HTML, CSS, and very minimal Javascript, and is based on a custom theme styled with [Neat CSS](https://github.com/codazoda/neatcss).
-The typeface leverages `system-ui` instead of custom typography from [Google Fonts](https://fonts.google.com/) to ensure fast page rendering and avoid the dreaded [FOUT](https://en.wikipedia.org/wiki/Flash_of_unstyled_content).
+Typefaces are retrieved from [Bunny Font](https://fonts.bunny.net/), an open-source, privacy-first web font platform,

 Content is written in [Goldmark-powered Markdown](https://github.com/yuin/goldmark).
 Code syntax highlighting is enabled by [Chroma](https://github.com/alecthomas/chroma).
 Mathematical formulas are rendered by [Mathjax](https://www.mathjax.org/).
 Icons are provided by [Font Awesome](https://fontawesome.com/).